mohitpai/journey-optimizer.en/help/using/content-management/stock.md

  The **[!UICONTROL Find Adobe Stock photos]** and **[!UICONTROL Find Similar Image]** options are available to users with access to an AEM Assets Essentials Product Profile.

- For more on this, refer to [Assets essential documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html#add-users-to-essentials){target="_blank"}.
+ For more on this, refer to [Experience Manager Assets documentation](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html#add-users-to-essentials){target="_blank"}.

 ## Insert an image from [!DNL Adobe Stock] {#add-stock-image}